osrf-migration/vrx-wiki/tutorials/Working with xacro files.md

 # What is xacro?
-[Xacro](http://wiki.ros.org/xacro) is like a programmable xml file, allowing you to include other files, define functions (called macros), store variables, etc. The VMRC packages make heavy use of xacro to reduce code reuse and make composing new models/worlds easy.
+[Xacro](http://wiki.ros.org/xacro) is like a programmable xml file, allowing you to include other files, define functions (called macros), store variables, etc. The VRX packages make heavy use of xacro to reduce code reuse and make composing new models/worlds easy.

 ## Generating XML from xacro
 Gazebo and most other programs which are configured with XML cannot parse xacro files directly.
 Instead, you must "compile" your xacro files into static XML.
 There are several ways you can do this: